acidtone/cprg210-frontend-winter-2020/days/d08/README.md

 - `pattern` uses regular expressions

 ## Activity: Group Lab
 Break into your groups.
 Review the form requirements for your assignment.
-What validation does the form(s) require?
-How will you implement it?
+- What validation does the form(s) require?
+- How will you implement it?
+- How do other travel websites handle forms?

 ## Resources
 - MDN